 There are two parks on the island.
 At Catherine Park, near Tennis Wharf, there is a children’s playground with a sandpit, swings and climbing equipment, a barbeque, and several picnic tables.
 Elizabeth Park lies at the top of the island and is a is a 6.8ha bushland reserve.

 Many people visit the island just to walk around it.
 For a detailed map, see Maps and Directions in this section of the website.
-Walk from one ferry wharf to another, or go all the way around.
+Walk from one ferry wharf to another, or go all the way around the island along the waterfront reserve (crown land extends for 1.5m beyond the high tide mark and is not private land).
 Elizabeth Park, at the top of the island, features a significant spotted gum forest (see Animals and Plants for more information).
 The roads and walking trails are mostly unpaved and rough.

-Ferry information can be found under Getting There.
+Ferry information can be found under Getting Here.